-The Young Girls of Rochefort (French: Les Demoiselles de Rochefort) is a 1967 French musical film directed by Jacques Demy.
 Set in the titular seaside town of Rochefort, the story follows twin sisters Delphine (Catherine Deneuve), a ballet instructor, and Solange (Françoise Dorléac), a music teacher.
-Both of them long to start a new life outside of Rochefort, and hopefully find true love.
-Throughout the film, their stories intertwine with a number of other characters:
+Both long to start a new life outside of Rochefort and to hopefully find true love.
+Throughout the film, the sisters' stories intertwine with those of a number of other characters:

 All of them repeatedly cross paths until finally coming together, and the twin sisters depart for Paris with their newfound true loves.

-The film is scored by Michel Legrand (who composed Jacques Demy's previous film The Umbrellas of Cherbourg).
+The second collaboration between Jacques Demy and Michel Legrand, following The Umbrellas of Cherbourg.
 Though not as well-remembered as that film, it was a big success upon release, and earned an Academy Award nomination for Best Original Score (Original or Adaptation).

 Catherine Deneuve and Françoise Dorléac were Real Life sisters.
 Sadly, Dorléac was killed in a car accident shortly after the film was released.

 The Young Girls of Rochefort provides examples of:

 - Always Identical Twins: Averted.
 Solange and Delphine are not identical twins.
 Yvonne lampshades that they do not look like each other.

 - Annoying Younger Sibling: Solange and Delphine are occasionally irritated by their younger brother Boubou's misbehaviour.

 - Coordinated Clothes: the twins, Delphine and Solange, wear coordinated clothes throughout the whole movie.

 - Solange asks the help of Simon Dame, who happens to be the former lover of her mother.